 We have an auctioneer that wants to allocate a chore to one of the bidders of a set \mathcal{B} .
 The n members of \mathcal{B} are indexed by a set $N = \{1, \ldots, n\}$.
+The first point is to define according to which criteria the members of \mathcal{B} are identified then we have to define the criteria according to which the chore itself is identified.

-The bidders of \mathcal{B} are identified by the auctioneer who is also free to identify the chore at will.
+The bidders of \mathscr{B} are identified by the auctioneer who is also free to identify the chore at will.
 For such selections the auctioneer can:

-- 1. identify the heaviest or highest priority chore (among those that are present in a waiting list) for him to carry out; - 2. identify a set of bidders whom he expects are willing to compete for not getting the chore but that have the capabilities to carry it out and - 3. fix an exclusion fee at a value that prevents all bidders to pay it and do not take part to the auction.
+- 1. identify the heaviest or highest priority chore (among those that are present in a waiting list) for him to carry out; - 2. identify a set of bidders whom he expects are willing to compete for not getting the chore and - 3. fix an exclusion fee (see further on).
+The exclusion fee should be fixed by the auctioneer at a value that prevents all bidders to pay it and do not take part to the auction.

-In this way the auctioneer selects the potential members of \mathscr{B} and defines both the exclusion fee and the chore to be auctioned.
-Such potential members may accept to pay the exclusion fee as a fee for being excluded from \mathscr{B} .
+In this way the auctioneer selects the potential members of \mathcal{B} and defines both the exclusion fee and the chore to be auctioned.
+Such potential members may accept to pay the exclusion fee as a fee for being excluded from \mathcal{B} .